juliuskunze/jaxnet/DESIGN.md

     return sequential
 ```

-While it can be slightly more concise, it has downsides:
+Advantages:
+- Requires less indirection.
+- Does not require special semantics for default arguments.
+- All layers can be input dependent by default, removes need for `InputDependent`.

+Downsides:
 - Naming of parameter values would be more arbitrary since no parameter names are not associated.
 - Potentially large implementation complexity, requires direct use of JAX' tracing / function transformation capabilities.

-JAXnet invokes the user's function (when `jit` is not used) and thereby allows step-by-step debugging of any module.
+JAXnet invokes the user's function (when `jit` is not used), allowing step-by-step debugging.
-This could still be done with in this alternative (using "initial style" function transformation).
+This could also be achieved in this alternative using initial-style function transformation.

 ## Alternative: Using attributes instead of default values